 Pay close attention to the dogs’ focus and stature.
 They are fearless, loyal, and clearly devoted to their trainer.
 At the same time, their trainer treats them both with respect and kindness, which is a clear message that the bond between the dog and man is a two-way street.

-Because the Giant Schnauzer is highly territorial, it is imperative that he is trained and socialized early on.
+Because it is highly territorial, it is imperative that he is trained and socialized early on.

 A properly trained and socialized Giant Schnauzer should not be aggressive.
 Still, this breed is inherently territorial over his family and home and will have very strong guarding instincts.